exist2021/tft/content/page/My Apps for Note-taking, Outlining, Editing and Revising.md

 I then copy-paste the final MD output into “The Archive”.
 I use the find and replace all features to remove all the line breaks, all at one go.

+## 4. Revising

+This is a luxury as I am well past my submission deadline but [Writex](https://writex.io/) also provides readability and spelling.
+Grammarly is also doing its work to ensure that I don’t make silly typos and grammar errors.

 You can also use an app called *[*essay *](https://essay.app/)*which will help you do this if you are ready to shell out 6$ per month.*

 I use essay app for important ghost blogging essays where I know I am getting paid to write.
 It is an excellent app which helps you write out several versions of your sentences and then add them.
 I think that is the corner stone feature of the app.
-Also you can drop paragraphs via very nifty drag and drop interface.
+Also you can drop paragraphs via very nifty drag and drop interface.grammar errors.

-## 4. Revising

-This is a luxury as I am well past my submission deadline but [Writex](https://writex.io/) also provides readability and spelling.
-Grammarly is also doing its work to ensure that I don’t make silly typos and grammar errors.